casper-network/docs-archive/glossary/N.rst

 A Casper node is a physical or virtual device that is participating in the Casper network.
 They store, validate, and preserve the blockchain data.

-Nodes are constructed of several software components or layers: Client, COMM, Consensus, Execution Engine, and Storage.

-#. gRPC Client - gRPC interfaces to various node functions, including accepting deploys, creating+proposing `blocks <B.html#block>`_ (not exposed publicly), and querying the `blockchain <B.html#blockchain>`_
-#.
-COMM - contains the logic for message passing between nodes on the network (via TCP)
-#.
-Consensus - contains the logic to update the `blockstore <B.html#blockstore>`_ and `global state <G.html#global state>`_ so that agreement is maintained between nodes.
-#.
-Execution Engine - this is where the actual `transaction <T.html#transaction>`_ execution happens in a WASM interpreter.
-It contains the logic to record updates to the global state that transactions will do, as well as to apply those updates under the direction of consensus.
-#.
-Storage - this is where the blockstore and the global state are stored.

 You will encounter different types of nodes on the network:

 * **Bonded node**: any node that can be trusted on the network.